kubeflow/blog/_posts/2024-09-19-gsoc-2024-summary-llm-hyperparameter-optimization-api.md

 For those interested, here is a [detailed summary](https://github.com/kubeflow/katib/issues/2339) of all the pull requests I submitted during this process.

-## What I Learned From This Project
+## My Learning Journey

-This is my first experience with open source, and as a beginner with Docker and Kubernetes, I gained significant knowledge throughout this project.
-Beyond understanding containers, Kubernetes, API development, and CI/CD pipelines, I’ve learned valuable lessons that will benefit my future studies and work:
+This is my first experience with open source, and I gained extensive technical knowledge throughout this project, including Docker, Kubernetes, and Kubeflow itself.
+Before developing and implementing the API, I invested significant time onboarding and familiarizing myself with Kubeflow.
+The [official documentation](https://www.kubeflow.org/docs/) and [GitHub repository](https://github.com/kubeflow) were invaluable resources during this process.

+Beyond these technical skills, I also learned several key lessons that extend into broader personal and professional growth:

 ### Think from the User's Perspective